-- Prioritize sleep.
-Aim to get good quality sleep every night. - Bathe and get dressed every day. - When you plan each day, include times to rest. - Try to get up and move at least 1 time each hour during the day. - Slowly resume the hobbies and social activities you enjoy.
+- Get a good night's sleep every night.
+Get washed and dressed every day. - When you plan each day, include times to rest. - Try to get up and move at least 1 time each hour during the day. - Slowly resume the hobbies and social activities you enjoy.